Lonesome mountain Gross Bessillon

 Chemin de Ceinture south of the Gros Bessillon

 If you only want to go to the monastery at the end, look for a conspicuous rock needle and a cairn on the left on the way downhill.
 Here you can climb up an old path to the monastery of Saint Joseph du Bessillon.
-If you pass a rusted trailer, you have missed the junction to the monastery by about 100 meters.
+If you pass a rusted trailer, you have missed the junction to the monastery by about 100 metres.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.